Know All About Ground Cover Plants

 You may think that herb is not suitable as a ground cover, but this plant will help you create a dense mat of low-growing foliage.
 Creeping thyme spreads quickly and can survive in poor soils.
 Pollinators love creeping thyme, and you take the leaves for dinner.
 Thymes need full sun exposure to grow and fully establish.

-It is an old standby that you can use for landscaping; many people have considered pachysandra as the best ground cover plants for decades.
+It is an old standby that you can use for landscaping; many people have considered pachysandra as the best ground cover plant for decades.
 It is low-maintenance and can withstand any type of soil.
 Although it does not spread that quickly, it is evergreen.
 Ground cover plants shade will make your home look beautiful.
 Pachysandra prefers shade, but after its establishment, it can withstand sun exposure.

 It is a thick, drought-resistant, and succulent sedum that leaves one of the best flowering ground cover plants.
 There are more than hundreds of varieties of this plant.
 If you want to use this plant as a ground cover, you should look for low-growing varieties.
 Most people prefer Dragon’s blood, Blue spruce, and Lime twister due to their interesting flower colors and foliage.